STEWARDSHIP

 Why Cultural Work Requires Responsibility, Not Just Observation

-In an age when images can be produced instantly, observation alone is no longer sufficient.
+In an age when images can be created instantly, observation alone is no longer sufficient.

 listening before documenting